 At least, you should know what this folder contains, Recycle Bin contains all your deleted files.
 Many people make the mistake of deleting Media such as Videos, Pictures, or Games and Programs without deleting the files from the Bin.
 These files are not permanently removed until you empty the Recycle Bin, so in a sense, they still take the amount of disk space the program or file you deleted took on the C Drive.

 There is no harm in deleting files from this path, get rid of all files so you can boost your system, get more space and improve performance.
 But if you deleted a file and know you need it back, don’t delete this from Temporary Files.

 Apps can store temporary information in specific folders.
 These can be cleaned up manually if the app does not do it automatically.
 These files do not occupy much storage space because they do not last long on the system.
 Temporary files are stored by applications, they are used to store important information about changes to the app, games use this often, so if you have games that need these files, do not delete them, if you don’t need the files, you can, it increases the speed of your PC.

-Conclusion: Sometimes you might have installed apps or you no longer need, they can occupy so much space, so you need to uninstall them if they are too large and you no longer need it again.
-These should help you know how many space Windows 10 Take Up on a New Computer and how to clean them up.
+Conclusion: Sometimes you might have installed apps that you no longer need, they can occupy so much space, so you need to uninstall them if they are too large and you no longer need them again.
+These should help you know how much space Windows 10 Take Up on a New Computer and how to clean them up.
 Realize these stats differ and don’t represent all Windows PC, but you’ve got a rough idea of what you should be expecting Windows 10 to take up on your computer.